defra-design/accessibility/src/accessibility-statement/index.md

 ## Compliance status

-This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 ## How we tested this website

 We last tested this website for accessibility issues in December 2021.
-We did a quick further check in June 2022.
+We did further Quick Checks in June 2022, and July 2024.

 We used manual and automated tests to look for issues.